Originally Posted by Erin Dabbs from Physician Focused on Apr 2, 2019

 1. Upfront Compensation

 Many employers intrigue potential employees with upfront compensation, or extra benefits on top of your salary.
-Look through your contract for these four common types of upfront compensation: sign on bonuses, relocation reimbursement, student loan forgiveness, and residency stipends.
+Look through your contract for these four common types of upfront compensation: sign-on bonuses, relocation reimbursement, student loan forgiveness, and residency stipends.
 A competitive contract offers three of the four upfront compensation benefits, a normal contract usually offers two of the four.

-Sign on Bonus – A lump sum of money paid out after committing to a contract.
+A lump sum of money paid out after committing to a contract.
 The amount varies by specialty and location.
 According to HealthLeaders, 9 out of 10 physicians got sign on bonuses in 2016.
 The average bonus was 4.8% of the physician’s salary, most ranging from $10,000 to $50,000, with a few exceeding the average.

-Residency Stipend – This is money given to residents over time after they accept a job while they are finishing their residency.
+This is money given to residents over time after they accept a job while they are finishing their residency.
 It is an incentive to sign with the employer early.
 Typically it is like an allowance, or chunk of money, each month for up to 12 months before you begin the job.

 2. Productivity Bonuses or Incentive Plans

-It is common for physicians to have a base salary and a productivity bonus.
+Moreover, it is common for physicians to have a base salary and a productivity bonus.
 There are two common types: RVU based and collections based.

-Relative Value Unit (RVU) – This is the most common productivity bonus.
+This is the most common productivity bonus.
 Your employer will likely assign a multiplier dollar amount per RVU and a threshold that must be reached.
 This productivity will equate to additional compensation.
 Sometimes when you ramp up your productivity with an employer, you can negotiate to no longer have a static salary and be paid based on your productivity.
 Our financial advisors use the MGMA database and compensation date from thousands of employment contracts to compare your RVU offer to other physicians in your specialty and region.
 They can ensure your compensation is in line with the median assist you to determine if your offer is competitive.

-Collections – Collections are more common in a partnership role, but you can be an employee and still have a collections model.
+Collections are more common in a partnership role, but you can be an employee and still have a collections model.
 Expenses are subtracted from the revenue of work to determine the employer’s collections from a patient.
 Of the collections you bring in for your services, you will be offered to take home a percentage.
 Taking home 25-50% of your collections is typically a competitive offer.
 Financial advisors with MGMA data can show you what is normal in your region and specialty to bring in from collections as a bonus.

 There are also various types of Incentive Plans that employers may offer you.
 The most common is a Quality Incentive Bonus.
 This is where the employer will use patient satisfaction scores to offer you additional pay based on your scores.